 Does PSW visa time count toward settlement (ILR)?

 No, time spent on the Graduate Route does not count toward the 5-year qualifying period for Indefinite Leave to Remain (ILR).
 However, if you switch to a Skilled Worker visa, your qualifying period for settlement begins from that point.
 The Graduate Route also does not count toward the 10-year long residence route to ILR.
+This is why many graduates plan to switch to Skilled Worker before their Graduate Route expires.

 How long does the PSW visa application take to process?